 To be honest, I couldn’t wait to get away from the city when I was younger.
 I yearned for wide open spaces, for remote places.
 I lived in the north woods of Wisconsin, in a log cabin with an outhouse, an outdoor hand pump for water, and a tiny oil heater for heat.
 During the winter I traveled to work on a snowmobile; in the summer I rode a bike.
 Eventually, I moved back to Illinois, but to a smaller town 60 miles southwest of Chicago.
 Back-to-back brutal winters in 1978 and 1979 drove me to the warmth of Phoenix for the next 11 years.
 It is said that people either love or hate the desert; I loved it.
 The endless, uninhabited spaces soothed my soul.
 Where others saw only a vast kitty litter box, I was fascinated by this complex ecosystem that hoarded energy through the searing summer heat, waited patiently through the cold desert nights, and burst into lush greenery and riotous wildflowers when the spring rains came.

 From Phoenix, to central Illinois, Indiana, the Caribbean, the Outer Banks of North Carolina, I searched for my paradise, but all of these places fell short of the perfection I sought.
 Even Sarasota, Florida, where I now reside, is somehow lacking, though it offers an uncommonly large number of amenities for a city of its size.
 Gradually, I began sampling larger cities.
-Business trips to New York and visits with my family in the Chicagoland area left me energized and longing for the culture that only a large city affords.
+Business trips to New York and the occasional visit to Chicago for family reunions left me energized and longing for the culture that only a large city affords.
 And then fate intervened…I decided to attend two blogging conferences, both of which were held in downtown Chicago last week.

 Following the conferences, I slung my camera over my shoulder and headed across Michigan Avenue to Millennium Park.
 Dodging hand-holding families and romantic young couples, I threaded my way past Wrigley Square to Cloud Gate, the behemoth silver sculpture that all Chicagoans insist upon calling “The Bean,” a reference to it’s coffee bean shape.
 At its base, tourists leaned on the highly polished skin, attempting to create pretzel mirrored images, while Chicago’s magnificent downtown skyline, topped by fluffy clouds, reflected from its upper surfaces.